How to Interpolate Missing Data in Excel (4 Ways)

 • Repeat the same process for the second missing value in cell D9.

-• Right after then, go to Fill > Series.
+• Go to Fill > Series.

 Using growth series to Interpolate Missing Data in Excel